hellt/netdevops.me/blog/posts/2022/gnmic-openconfig.md

 gNMIc comes with automatic [cluster formation][clustering] routines that enable [**high availability**][ha], [**scaling**][scaling], and [**target redistribution**][target-distrib].

-A cluster of gNMIc instances also distributes the load by locking the targets to certain instances of the cluster.
+A cluster of gNMIc instances distributes the load by locking the targets to certain instances of the cluster.
+When the cluster is healthy and operational, targets are assigned to specific gNMIc nodes; in the case of a gNMIc node failure, its targets are going to be moved to a healthy gNMIc node.

 ![load-balancing](https://gitlab.com/rdodin/pics/-/wikis/uploads/13a2add813af9896deeba7e01b99bfe5/image.png){: class="img-shadow"}
 <center><small>A view on Consul service key/value store with targets distributed across gNMIc instances</small></center>